Trippier, Schar and Wilson latest: NUFC injury list and potential return dates

 Here is Newcastle’s injury list in full...

 The 31-year-old has been out since mid-February with a broken metatarsal.
-He is set to train this week and has an outside chance of making the bench against his former club Manchester City this weekend.
-We should see him back in action before the end of the season.
+He has trained this week and has an outside chance of making the bench against his former club Manchester City this weekend with Eddie Howe expecting to make a late call.
 Expected return: Arsenal (16/05)

 Photo: Naomi Baker